petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics/web-content-api-basics-using-graphql.md

 For more information, see [Creating Web Content Articles](../web-content-articles/creating-web-content-articles.md).

-## Get Web Content Articles from the Site
+## Getting Web Content Articles from the Site

 Use GraphQL services to retrieve a list of the site's articles.
 Access Liferay API Explorer to perform this action.